chameleon54/personal-cat-detector/README.md

 and after that go ahead and activate venv "..\venv\Scripts\activate"

-lastly run this python -m uvicorn main:app --reload
+lastly run this "python -m uvicorn main:app --reload"